Season’s Greetings from the KE team. Click here for our festive opening hours.

 ★ ★ ★ ★ ★

 This trek had been on my 'to do' list for a few years and having finally got round to completing it, I would have no hesitation in recommending it to others.
 Disregard any impression you may have of Pakistan from the Western media and go and see for yourselves what a beautiful, diverse and friendly place it is.
 Trust me, they want people to come.
-The trek is rightly billed as a classic and KE's well paced itinerary allowed for full appreciation of the scenery with plenty of time to soak up the m ountains and experience some lovely campsites that other groups missed out on.
+The trek is rightly billed as a classic and KE's well paced itinerary allowed for full appreciation of the scenery with plenty of time t o soak up the mountains and experience some lovely campsites that other groups missed out on.
 KE's local agent also provided a crew that produced ridiculously good food given the limited resources they had to create it.
 I would advise potential trekkers not to underestimate the Gondogoro La.
 In the right conditions it's technically straightforward but considering the modest altitude it's steep, hard work with the descent and a decent distance to camp from the bottom.
 Be prepared but don't be put off, the trek is achievable for all fit and experienced trekkers.

-By Jonathan COBHAM | 28 July 2019
+By Jonathan from COBHAM | 28 July 2019

-By Joseph Mosier | 01 July 2019
+By Andreas from Berlin | 11 July 2019

 The trek to the Concordia was one of a special kind